Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Anchor Space Learning

-However, there exist several limitations for ASOT-ML: (i) Quadratic complexity: Because ASOT-ML needs pairwise distance errors, it has both time complexity and space complexity of $O(n^2)$.
-Therefore, it is impossible to conduct full pairwise distance computation on a large-scale dataset but have to use mini-batch pairwise distances, which might affect its performance. (ii) Unsafe solution: ASOT-ML can not control the scale of the learned cost matrix, which might cause a risk of overflow while computing Sinkhorn's algorithm.
-It is because when $\mat{C}_s$ has a too large or too small value, the computation of $\mat{K} = \exp(-\frac{\mat{C}_s}{\varepsilon})$ will produce outliers and thus affects the updating process.
+However, several limitations exist for ASOT-ML: (i) Quadratic complexity --- Because ASOT-ML needs pairwise distance errors, it has both time complexity and space complexity of $O(n^2)$.
+Therefore, it is impossible to conduct full pairwise distance computation on a large-scale dataset.
+One must use mini-batch pairwise distances, which might affect its performance. (ii) Unsafe solution --- ASOT-ML cannot control the scale of the learned cost matrix, which might cause a risk of overflow while computing Sinkhorn's algorithm.
+That is true because, when $\mat{C}_s$ has an overly large or overly small value, the computation of $\mat{K} := \exp(-\frac{{\bf C}_s}{\varepsilon})$ will produce outliers that affect the update process. {Although the log-domian Sinkhorn ({\bf Remark 4.23} in \cite{Peyre_2019_OTBook_s}) can resolve this difficulty, it also makes the computation hard to be parallelized.}